Diana Buttu: Views

-In a July 2014 interview with CNN, Buttu downplayed Hamas's alleged use of human shields, said it was not true, would be a war crime if it was, and suggested it was racist to assume many Palestinians would act as human shields.
-CNN host Jake Tapper said video of two senior Hamas officials calling for civilians to act as human shields to protect buildings targeted by Israeli airstrikes proved that it was a common tactic by the militant group.
+In a July 2014 interview with CNN, Buttu denied Hamas's alleged use of human shields, said it would be a war crime if it was, and argued it was racist to assume many Palestinians would act as human shields.

-In a July 2014 debate, Buttu responded to Hillel Neuer's request that Buttu should renounce Hamas because it is "anti-woman, anti-gay, anti-human rights" with "if you want me to renounce [Hamas] because they are anti-woman, anti-everything then I will also renounce Israel which is also anti-woman, anti-free speech, anti-gay, anti-everything."
-To which Hillel replied "Diana, what you are saying is preposterous.
-In Tel Aviv there's a gay parade every year."
-Buttu explained her comment was in reference to "Israel deflecting blame from its war crimes" by blaming Hamas.
+In a July 2014 debate about the 2014 Gaza War, Buttu responded to Hillel Neuer's request that Buttu should condemn Hamas because it is "anti-woman, anti-gay, anti-human rights" with "if you want me to renounce Hamas because they are anti-woman, anti-everything then I'm also going to sit and renounce Israel which is also anti-woman, anti-free speech, anti-gay, anti-everything."
+She also accused Hillel of deflecting from what they really should be discussing, namely the "war crimes that Israel continues to commit against the Palestinians" and that she was refusing to "go down [Hillel's] pinkwashing line of discussion".